Fitness and competition in kettlebell sport

 Where?

-We train outdoors under cover in a private location in Winchester - get in touch for details.
+We train at a private location in Winchester - get in touch for details.

 Who can take part?